-- Getting the 5xx server error on Instagram can be a confusing experience, but this guide should explaining everything you need to know.
+- Getting the 5xx server error on Instagram can be a confusing experience, but it's caused by a problem with the service's servers.

-Instagram was down on May 13, and users who open the app got an error saying Couldn’t refresh feed on the app and 5xx Server Error if you check it on a browser.
+Sometimes, like any other Internet service, Instagram can be down, and users who open the app get an error saying Couldn’t refresh feed on the app and 5xx Server Error if you check it on a browser.

 Before going on to fix the 5xx server error, let’s first have a better understanding of the issue.